MEGA65/mega65-core/docs/using.md

 The following is a basic list of the startup:

-1. "MEGA65 KICKSTART Vxx.xx".
+1. "MEGA65 HYPPO Vxx.xx".
  1. insert photo of screen (todo)
-1. The above kickstart screen:
+1. The above hyppo screen:
  1. shows the git-version
  1. SDcard: looks for it, resets it, and mounts it
  1. attempts to load "BOOTLOGO.M65", if so, displays logo in top left
- 1. runs the kicked hypervisor (if it exists on sdcard)
+ 1. runs the custom hyppo hypervisor image (if it exists on sdcard, otherwise uses embedded version)
  1. mounts a disk image (MEGA65.D81) from SDcard (if it exists)
  1. seems to check for a ROM, does not find it so attempts to load it from the SDcard.
 1. The system then drops into MEGA65 (c65) mode.